Epstein-Barr Virus Infection, Symptoms, and Possible Treatments

 The blood of someone with mononucleosis may contain more white blood cells than normal and the cells may have an unusual appearance.
 The lymphocytes are often enlarged.
 In this condition they are said to be reactive.

 In about fifty percent of mononucleosis cases, the spleen may become enlarged.
-There may also be hepatitis (liver inflammation) and jaundice (a yellow color to the skin and the white part of the eyes).
-Very rarely, the heart, lungs or nervous system may be affected.
+The patient may also experience hepatitis (liver inflammation) and jaundice (a yellow colour to the skin and the white part of the eyes).
+Very rarely, the heart, lungs, or nervous system may be affected.

 Mononucleosis symptoms develop about four to six weeks after the initial infection by EBV.
 Acute mononucleosis symptoms last for around two to four weeks, but the fatigue may be experienced for several months.
 Mononucleosis may sometimes occur in a chronic state that lasts for much longer or that reappears at intervals for years.